 Competitors are required to obey the directions of the Pit Marshal(s) at all times.

-Karts must be driven at a safe speed within the pit area (no more than 20 kilometres per hour).
+Karts must be driven at a safe speed within the pit area as specified by the Clerk of Course for that Race.

 Pit speed limits are applied for safety reasons and will be strictly policed and enforced by the